 Recognized among the best Savannah restaurants, Alligator Soul was founded in 2003 by Chef Hilary and Maureen Craig and quickly became known as a romantic and elegant downtown dining destination.
-In 2009, Chef DiNello became a partner in the restaurant with Maureen Craig.

 The People of Alligator Soul